 Asia Server (Hong Kong)

 - Upload: 66Mbps (66% slower)

 The test results reveal reliable and strong connection speeds from a variety of locations.
 It’s common to experience some loss of speed when accessing the internet through a VPN; speed loss usually varies anywhere from 30-50%, depending on which server you’re connected to.
-Thankfully, HMA keeps speeds strong and gets a thumbs up from us.

 Usually, providers offer one or the other option, so it’s a pleasant surprise to see HMA offer both.
 The free trial lasts 7 days, but if you forget to cancel, you’ll find yourself being charged thereafter.
 It’s also worth noting that HMA limits their free trial to the yearly plan – meaning if you continue beyond the trial, you’ll be automatically assigned to their annual plan.

 Another thing to note when giving the free trial a go is that while you have access to the full product, you’re limited to 10GB or 100 server connections, whichever you hit first.